magma/magma/docs/readmes/orc8r/deploy_using_juju.md

 ---
-id: how_to_deploy_using_juju
+id: deploy_using_juju
-title: How-To: Deploy Orchestrator using Juju (Beta)
+title: Deploy Orchestrator using Juju (Beta)
 hide_title: true
 ---

-# How-To: Deploy Orchestrator using Juju (Beta)
+# Deploy Orchestrator using Juju (Beta)

 This how-to guide can be used to deploy Magma's Orchestrator on any cloud environment.
 It contains steps to set up a Kubernetes cluster, bootstrap a Juju controller, deploy charmed operators for Magma Orchestrator and configure DNS A records.
 For more information on Charmed Magma, please visit the project's [homepage](https://github.com/canonical/charmed-magma).

-> Charmed-Magma is in Beta and is not yet production ready.
+> Charmed-Magma is in Beta and is not yet production ready or feature complete.

 ## Pre-requisites